 And I ask myself, how is this even possible?

-Trump is somehow seen as an exciting politician who isn’t afraid to say what needs to be said, and one of the few candid presidential candidates running for election in 2016.
+Trump is somehow seen as an exciting politician who isn’t afraid to say what needs to be said, and one of the few candid presidential candidates running in 2016.

-As exciting as Trump may be on camera, he’s already cornered the market in dull and idiotic political statements, which is an impressive feat considering that he’s been campaigning for less than a month.
+As exciting as Trump may be on camera, he’s already cornered the market in dull and idiotic statements, which is an impressive feat considering he’s been campaigning for less than a month.

 Candid isn’t a word I’d use to describe Trump, and thankfully Meet the Press did all the hard work in proving that most of what comes out of his mouth can be chalked up to what is politically expedient for him at the time.
 The truth to Trump’s campaign is how truly terrible he would be as the leader of the free world.